sp-soul/sp-soul.github.io/_posts/2022-04-26-handling-a-team-with-unlimited-holidays.md

 ## Overall
 I feel like this debate has the potential to be endless.
 We’re lucky to have an incredibly low turnover rate, which I’d like to think is down to the mission we’re all aligned on achieving, but we can’t rest on that and ride people into the ground.

 The last thing I’d want is someone leaving due to burnout and nothing else.
-Amazon offering to double their salary is something we can’t control and we won’t every try.
+Amazon offering to double their salary is something we can’t control and we won’t even try.
 People getting tired and falling out of love with what we do, however, is something that we can.
 That’s why for us, maintaining our trust in people and providing them with freedom without restrictions is paramount for us as a team and a company.
 It needs to be adopted by everyone (managers included), and a watchful eye to make it succeed, but it’s worth it.